-Other activities on the day may include Boat trips on the Broad, Nature Walks, Natural Crafts, Café serving Lunches, Teas and Ice-creams, Hook a duck, and Stalls.
+Other activities on the day may include Boat trips on the Broad, Nature Walks, Natural Crafts, Café serving Lunches, Teas and Ice-creams (weather-permitting), Hook a duck, and Stalls.
 See Broads Authority and BTAC websites.

 - Each competitor/team to operate within in a marked 3 x 3 metre plot.